 16.Try to match the colour to the overall tone and feel of the brand Click To Tweet

-“Knowing how colours evoke feelings and moods is also important.
+“Knowing how colors evoke feelings and moods is also important.
 For example, red can evoke feelings of aggression, love, passion, and strength.
-Keep this in mind as you try out different colour combinations, and try to match the colour to the overall tone and feel of the brand.
-Playing around with individual colours on their own is another good idea.
-Some brands are recognisable solely by their distinct colour.”
+Keep this in mind as you try out different color combinations, and try to match the color to the overall tone and feel of the brand.
+Playing around with individual colors on their own is another good idea.
+Some brands are recognizable solely by their distinct color.”

 – 12 Essential Rules to Follow When Designing a Logo – Web Designer Depot

-“Your logo needs to have a transparent version, which allows it to be placed on any colour document or even merchandise without anything behind it.
-You also need one that will be on a black background, and one on white.
+“Your logo needs to have a transparent version, which allows it to be placed on any color document or even merchandise without anything behind it.
+You also need one that will be on a black background and one on white.
 This will make sure that no matter what, you have a version of your logo that will be useful in most circumstances already on hand.”

 – A Checklist of Things to Ask For When Getting a Logo or Flyer Designed – Luvvie Ajayi, Author at Awesomely Techie